For love and luck, the power of roses and lavender

 These love laden plants, so rich with scent and healing properties, remain perfect companions in our gardens contributing not only to the beauty of our private spaces but to a sense of deep and restful wellbeing.

-Find your perfect roses and lavender in National Garden Scheme gardens this summer click here.
+Find your perfect National Garden Scheme gardens this summer click here

 Top image: Hestercombe Gardens, Taunton